-The official telephone number of the 2016 Missouri Scholars Academy will be determined in late May 2016 and will be provided to all scholars.
+The official telephone number of the 2017 Missouri Scholars Academy will be determined in late May 2017 and will be provided to all scholars.
 It will be staffed every day from 6:30 AM - 10:30 PM.
 Emergency telephone information will be distributed on opening day, as scholars check in.

-MSA 2016 scholars will be housed in Mark Twain Residence Hall, a modern facility very near classrooms and auditoria used by MSA.
+MSA 2017 scholars will be housed in Mark Twain Residence Hall, a modern facility very near classrooms and auditoria used by MSA.
 Most of the academy classes and extracurricular activities will be held nearby.
 Male and female participants will be assigned to separate floors and will usually share a room with another participant.
 Academy officials will make room assignments and will reside on each floor during the Academy.
 Each scholar will be issued an identification card that will allow “card swipe” access to his/her residence hall room.
 Supervision of the residence hall will be provided by a hall coordinator and several resident assistants (RAs), each of whom will work closely with about 20-25 scholars.
 In addition, regular University security procedures will ensure a safe environment for participants.

 With very few exceptions, MU residence halls do not have individual land-phones.
 Scholars who bring cell-phones will be allowed to use them on their residence hall floors only.
 In most cases, this will mean after the day’s activities are over and before “Light’s Out!”
 Scholars who do not have cell-phones will be able to make collect or credit-card calls from the few land-phones that are on each residence hall floor.
 For those who want a longer version of the Cell Phone and Other Technology Policy, click here.

 It is important for everyone to recognize that MSA allows making new friends while maintaining appropriate contact with family.
-Over-dependence on cell-phones and other electronic devices will inevitably and negatively affect the quality of a Scholar’s experience at
+Over-dependence on cell-phones and other electronic devices will inevitably and negatively affect the quality of a Scholar’s experience at MSA.

 Family members will receive clear instructions on how to contact their children should unforeseen events occur.